Derek Handley

 Derek Handley (born 1978) is a New Zealand entrepreneur, speaker, and author who was born in Hong Kong.
-With his brother Geoffrey Handley, he co-founded the global mobile marketing and media company The Hyperfactory and the mobile advertising network Snakk Media.
+With his brother Geoffrey Handley, he co-founded the global mobile marketing and media company The Hyperfactory and the mobile advertising network Snakk Media, which subsequently failed.
 He is the founder and managing partner of Aera VC, and founder of Wiser Conversations, "a series of virtual conversations designed to help us reflect and respond to our new surreality", created as a response to the pandemic.

 Early life and education

 Handley was born in Hong Kong, and grew up in New Zealand.
 He attended Victoria University of Wellington and Massey University, and undertook the MIT Sloan School of Management executive program.